Suicide Season: Critical reception

-A review on Sputnikmusic by Alex Silveri states that compared to Count Your Blessings, Suicide Season is "fresher and catchier", giving the album a 3 out of 5 rating.
 A review on IGN was positive, pointing out that although there are some weak songs on the album, it is "a great departure from their previous effort", and goes on to say "All in all this is an album to write home about."

 A review of the album on Punknews.org was far more critical of the album, stating "there is "substance" here—there are guitar solos, tempo changes, gang vocals—but there isn't substance.
 There's no authenticity; it just seems like the songs were built from a collection of "brutal" ideas written on pieces of paper, put together in a hat, and splashed out on the floor."
 The album received a 1.5 out of 5 rating.
 A review on AbsolutePunk was also critical of the album, stating that while some songs were "heavy, but catchy" and "sounds like it would have a room full of people moshing until they drop", at some points it feels like the band is "half-arseing it", going on to say "Sometimes you wish they would throw in some thrash beats, and fast riffing.
 This can disappoint and I feel like a few solo's[sic] wouldn't go amiss."
 However, the reviewer concludes by saying "All in all, Suicide Season has impressed me.
 The boys from BMTH have come back and shown they aren't just a generic haircuts band."

 Retrospect

 As Bring Me the Horizon received more recognition and acclaim, Suicide Season has been looked upon more fondly than when it was first released.
 In 2012, when Rock Sound inducted the record into their "Hall of Fame", the band members reflected on Suicide Season positively.
-Jamie Kossoff one of the remixers on the Cut Up! edition of the album noted that electronic and dance music remixes of heavy music was not common before the Cut Up! edition was released.
+Jamie Kossoff, one of the remixers on the Cut Up! edition of the album, noted that electronic and dance music remixes of heavy music were not common before the Cut Up! edition was released.